Anuj-Gill/dm-organizer/README.md

 - Only sender names and last message content are processed
 - No message content is stored in databases
 - Only message IDs and assigned tags are cached (10-minute TTL)
+- Users can provide their own AI Groq API key

 ## 🧰 Technical Details